-Core Financial Statements (page 16 to 19)
+• Core Financial Statements (page Error!
+Bookmark not defined. to 20)

 The core financial statements consist of the following statements and associated notes:

 Comprehensive Income and Expenditure Statement - CIES (page 16)

 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from Council Tax collected.
 Authorities raise Council Tax to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement.